dotnet/EntityFramework.Docs/entity-framework/core/index.md

 * Generate a model from an existing database.
 * Hand code a model to match the database.
-* Use [EF Migrations](xref:core/managing-schemas/migrations/index) to create a database from a model.
+* Once a model is created, use [EF Migrations](xref:core/managing-schemas/migrations/index) to create a database from the model.
 Migrations allow evolving the database as the model changes.

 [!code-csharp[Main](../../samples/core/Intro/Model.cs)]